Employee Retirement Income Security Act of 1974 (ERISA)

 - Receive a summary of the Plan’s annual financial report.

 If you have any questions about your Plan, you should contact the Plan Administrator.
-If the Plan Participant has any questions about this statement or his or her rights under ERISA, that Plan Participant should contact either the nearest area office of the U.S. Pension and Welfare Benefits Administration, Department of Labor listed in the telephone directory or the Division of Technical Assistance and Inquiries, Pension and Welfare Benefits Administration, U.S. Department of Labor, 200 Constitution Avenue, N.W., Washington, DC 20210.
+If the Plan Participant has any questions about this statement or their rights under ERISA, that Plan Participant should contact either the nearest area office of the U.S. Pension and Welfare Benefits Administration, Department of Labor listed in the telephone directory or the Division of Technical Assistance and Inquiries, Pension and Welfare Benefits Administration, U.S. Department of Labor, 200 Constitution Avenue, N.W., Washington, DC 20210.